primiano/perfetto-docs/docs/data-sources/cpu-freq.md

 ### UI

 In the UI, CPU frequency and idle-ness are shown on the same track.
-The height of the track represents the frequency, the colouring represents the idle state (coloured: not-idle, gray: idle).
+The height of the track represents the frequency, the coloring represents the idle state (colored: not-idle, gray: idle).
 Hovering or clicking a point in the track will reveal both the frequency and the idle state:

 ![](/docs/images/cpu-frequency.png "CPU frequency and idle states in the UI")

 ### SQL

-At the SQL level, both frequency and idle states are modelled as counters, Note that the cpuidle value 0xffffffff (4294967295) means _back to not-idle_.
+At the SQL level, both frequency and idle states are modeled as counters, Note that the cpuidle value 0xffffffff (4294967295) means _back to not-idle_.

 ```sql